edmondburnett/MIStagesDIY/README.md

 Apply +2V to each of the Time/Level inputs, and record the measurements again, for the ADC 2V column.

 Back to the `settings.cc` file, update each of the ADC values with the `scale` and `offset` from the spreadsheet, like we did earlier for DAC.
-For example:
+For example, for the first output:

 ```cpp
 persistent_data_.channel_calibration_data[0].adc_offset = 0.04197841f;